 Important: An additional module required for generating the object level Change Traffic metrics is not included in the Enterprise Analyzer installer.
 It is called diff and is a source comparison tool that has been developed as an open source module using GnuWin.
 As such, it is free to download, but is not something that Micro Focus can distribute.

 Diff can create metrics to show differences between two source modules.
-These metrics are then gathered by ChangeTraffic.bj and loaded into EA via the Enterprise View core module apmcore.jar.
+These metrics are then gathered by ChangeTraffic.bj.

 To download and install diff: